UltraHQ/A72-CSC-Mods/README.md

 2. Open the magisk app and go to modules
 3. Click the "Install from storage" button and select the .zip you just downloaded

-> Note: It should only be used on the Galaxy A72 (SM-A725F) running Android 11.
+> Note: It should only be used on the Galaxy A72 (SM-A725F) running Android 12.
 Trying on other devices is at your own risk.<br/>The changes are always reversable, by simply removing the module in magisk.

 #### Added Features:
 - Setting to disable the Shutter sound in camera app
 - Call recording
-- ~~AppLock~~ (See known bugs)
-- Setting to enable LTE only
 - Radio FM app wider frequency support (from 76MHz to 108MHz)

 #### Known bugs:
-- It may block the option, to change the AP Band when enabling an hotspot.
-This will get fixed in the future
-- AppLock seems to be broken
+- None